 The healing process is now complete, and the strokes will darken by day.
 By week 6, the true colour will become apparent.

-People need to strictly follow aftercare instructions that are given by the artists are as.
+Proper aftercare is essential for better results.
+So people need to strictly follow nanoblading aftercare instructions that are given by the artists are as.

 - Stay out of sun exposure for 24 hours after the session.
 Must wear a hat if decide to be outdoors.